Public Policy and Advocacy Intern - New York, NY

 Qualifications and Application Procedure

-DPA-NY seeks interns who can work at least 16 hours a week in the Spring/Fall and at least 24 hours a week in the summer.
+DPA-NY seeks interns who can work at least 16 hours (2 full days) a week in the Spring/Fall and at least 24 hours (3 full days) a week in the summer.
 There are two internship positions every cycle.
 Applications are accepted on a rolling basis (see deadlines for applying).
-Internship periods are flexible based applicant availability and the organization's needs.
+Internship periods are flexible based on applicant availability and the organization's needs.

-The ideal candidates will be an energetic, self-motivated individual who has strong research and problem solving skills.
-Candidates must demonstrate interest in drug policy reform.
+The ideal candidate will be an energetic, self-motivated individual who has strong research and problem solving skills.
+Candidates must demonstrate interest in drug policy reform advocacy and a willingness to approach drug policy through a racial justice analysis.
 Some prior experience in community organizing, policy advocacy and research, or administrative affairs is preferred but not necessary.
 Interest in working as a member of a team and possessing a sense of humor are essential.
+Women, people of color and formerly incarcerated people are encouraged to apply.

 Spring 2014 Internship Program: January – June 2014